A lavender wand is a gorgeous, fragrant handicraft made from lavender flowers. Simple to craft, it is an ideal gift for

 Bring the longer end of the ribbon up along the flowers, through the stems.
 Make it exit near the center of the bent, folded stems.

-Step 6 – Weaving the ribbon through the stems
+Step 6 – Weave the ribbon through the stems

 Weave the ribbon over a pair of stems and then under the next.

 - Weave a first circle completely around the bunch.